Skip to Main Content

 The LYC and the Museum as Practice

-Digital image courtesy of Demarco European Art Foundation & Demarco Digital Archive, University of Dundee.
+Expand Figure 9 Winifred Nicholson and Li Yuan-chia, Cumbria, 1975, photograph Digital image courtesy of Demarco European Art Foundation & Demarco Digital Archive, University of Dundee

 The LYC has often been positioned as Li sacrificing his own practice, while he gave “his attention to others”.17 But I would like to place the LYC in an artistic trajectory that saw Li moving away from static objects and towards the production of work that invited participation from audiences to animate the work.
-The museum started life as a set of dilapidated farm buildings that Li bought from his friend and neighbour, the painter Winifred Nicholson (Fig. 9).
+The museum started life as a set of dilapidated farm buildings that Li bought from his friend and neighbour, the painter Winifred Nicholson (fig. 9).
 Li showcased her work in four separate exhibitions at the LYC.
 Around this nucleus, he built an exhibition programme of prodigious range and eclecticism.
 The programme was indebted to Li’s cosmopolitanism and his commitment to art as a mode of experimentation.
 Apart from being a painter, sculptor, and photographer, Li was also a poet, designer-maker, and curator—of art and social interaction.
 For him, art was social interaction.
 And it was this expansive vision that Li brought to not just the programme but also to the construction and functioning of the LYC.

 L.Y.C.
 Museum is me.